PeteMichaud/petemichaud.github.com/_posts/2013-01-21-no-refresh-on-request.md

 });
 {% endhighlight %}

-Which would pretty readily be capsulated as something like:
+Which would pretty readily be encapsulated as something like:

 {% highlight javascript %}
 $(document[uri=this_url]).noRefreshError(function(e){